Architecture of Aylesbury: The Parish Church of St. Mary

 The parish church, dedicated to St Mary, is the oldest building in Aylesbury.
 Cruciform in design, it follows a common layout of English churches - the tower in the centre, the nave with aisles in the west, leading to the chancel in the east, and chapels in the north and south transepts.
-Beneath the eastern chapel (known as Lady Chapel) is a crypt containing Saxon brickwork dating from circa 571, when Aylesbury was a Saxon settlement known as Aeglesburge.
+Beneath the eastern chapel (known as Lady Chapel) is a crypt containing Saxon brickwork; Aylesbury was a Saxon settlement known as Aeglesburge.
 It is thought a Norman church, of which only the font remains, then stood on the site.
-The present church was built during the first half of the 13th century and has later perpendicular battlements.
+The present church was built during the first half of the 13th century and has later Perpendicular battlements.
 The tower is crowned by a small spire dating from the reign of Charles II.
 Between 1850 and 1869 the church was restored under the direction of Sir George Gilbert Scott.
 Pevsner describes this restoration as "so reckless both exterior and interior look mostly Victorian".
 Scott certainly removed some interesting features such as the completely enclosed and intricately carved manorial pew, the "three-decker" pulpit and replaced some perpendicular windows with the more Gothic triple lancet windows beloved of the Victorians (the original east window can now be found in the gardens of Green End House in Rickford's Hill).
 However, in fairness to Scott the church was in a dilapidated state, the roof was perilous, and innumerable internal burials had undermined the foundations, in addition to this much of the church was left to local organizations, the local fire service kept three fire engines in one of the chapels, and the local regiment and militia stored their stock of gunpowder in part of the church.
 Many fine architectural details did survive the neglect and following restoration – the large west window, the perpendicular roofs to the transepts, the late 12th-century font and the four misericords besides some well-carved stone monuments and memorial tablets.
 In the 1970s the church was again considered perilously unstable, and at one time appeared to be facing demolition.
 It was eventually saved by a further, more tactful, restoration, and is today still the town's principal Church of England place of worship.